scottfrederick/groovy-ddlutils/README.markdown

 ### Running as a Java jar file

-The simples way to use Groovy-DDLUtils is to download the compiled executable jar from the [files download page][] on GitHub.
+The simplest way to use Groovy-DDLUtils is to download the compiled executable jar from the [files download page][] on GitHub.
-With Java 1.6 or greater, you can run the utility using the Java executable, like this:
+With Java 1.6 or greater installed, you can run the utility using the `java` executable, like this:

     > java -jar groovy-ddlutils-<version>.jar <command line arguments>